 We’re certainly not alone when we say the COVID-19 pandemic took us by surprise.
 This monumental event forced us to adapt in order to face the challenges it brought.
-At PPT, Health and Safety has always been one of our core values, but the worldwide pandemic undoubtedly tested our commitment to that value.
+As a reliable packaging manufacturer, Health and Safety has always been one of our core values, but the worldwide pandemic undoubtedly tested our commitment to that value.

 Not only are we devoted to the health and safety of our customers but our employees as well.
 During the onset of the coronavirus pandemic, many businesses were temporarily shut down, as they were deemed non-essential and a risk to public health and safety.